 British Museum, London

 The British Museum in London is a museum of archaeology and ancient art, and a leading institution dedicated to human civilizations from all over the world.

 Though world-famous for its collection of Greek and Roman classic art, the British Museum gives its best also in the outstanding galleries dedicated to art from the ancient Middle East and Egypt.
 Do not miss them!

 History and architecture

-Opened in 1759, the museum was initially based on the personal collection of the physician and naturalist Sir Hans Sloane, which were focused mainly on ethnography, antiquities, and natural history.
-In the 19th century, the museum moved to its current location and its collections were greatly expanded with a large number of archaeological findings, antique sculpture – including those from the Parthenon-, and new collections consisting of medieval artifacts and ethnographic pieces, while the natural history collections were moved to the then-new Natural History Museum on London’s Exhibition Road.
+Opened in 1759, the museum was initially based on the personal collection of the physician and naturalist Sir Hans Sloane, which was focused mainly on ethnography, antiquities, and natural history.
+In the 19th century, the museum moved to its current location and its collections were greatly expanded with a large number of archaeological findings, antique sculptures – including those from the Parthenon-, and new collections consisting of medieval artifacts and ethnographic pieces, while the natural history collections were moved to the then-new Natural History Museum on London’s Exhibition Road.

 The Great Court of the British Museum opened on December 6, 2000.
 Photo Justin Hickling.

 Collections and permanent exhibition

 The permanent exhibition of the British Museum presents about 80,000 objects from the huge 8-million-piece collection of the museum.
 The exhibition is divided into six thematic galleries.

 Africa (lower floor) presents sculptures, textiles, and other artifacts, both ancient and modern, from the African continent (except Egypt).